davidsneighbour/hugo-modules/modules/hooks/README.md

 ## Hook principle

 Theme users save hooks to the `layouts/partials/hooks` directory.
-There are no errors if a hook is not found (some themes or modules might provide a feedback if their hook is unused and usage of them is required to get important features working).
+There are no errors if a hook is not found (some themes or modules might provide feedback if their hook is unused and usage of them is required to get important features working).

-If a hook has an added `-cached` to it's name then it will be cached and on re-calls be re-used.
+If a hook has an added `-`cached` to its name then it will be cached and on re-calls be re-used.
 Check the documentation of the module or theme that introduces the hook to see if it makes sense to cache that specific hook.

 For example: